 I gathered from speaking with them that their tour is strictly a boat tour of the mangroves while seeing the animals in their natural habitat.
 Whatever tour you chose, I feel confident that you will be supporting the effort to restore the mangrove habitat.

-Alternatively, you can take a private horseback riding tour on the deserted beaches of Ventanilla.
+Alternatively, you can book a private horseback riding tour on the deserted beaches of Ventanilla.
 The horseback ride ends where the estuary meets the ocean and from there take you on a short walk and boat ride through the mangroves.

 Release Sea Turtles at Playa La Ventanilla